 Navy concluded the 2024 season with a 15-4 overall record, including an 8-1 mark in the Patriot League.
 The Midshipmen advanced to the Patriot League Championship for the 12th time in program history.
 Navy was ranked throughout the 2024 season in the ILWomen / IWLCA Division I Poll, finishing the year ranked #20.
 The Mids entered the rankings at #25 (preseason), rising as high as #16 (March 4).

-The Intercollegiate Women's Lacrosse Coaches Association (IWLCA) named its All-Region teams, including Alyssa Daley and Emily Messinese who were named to the second team of the Mid-Atlantic Region.
+The IWLCA named its All-Region teams, including Daley and Messinese who were named to the second team of the Mid-Atlantic Region.
 It was the first time since 2018 that Navy had multiple IWLCA All-Region selections.

 As a team, the Midshipmen tallied 300 goals with 120 assists, including 152 goals and 65 assists in conference games.
 The Midshipmen concluded the year ranked among the NCAA’s top 10 in clear percentage (5th / .935), scoring margin (6th / 6.89), scoring offense (8th / 15.79), and scoring defense (9th / 8.89).
 Individually, Emily Messinese ranked in the NCAA’s top 25, coming in 13th in goals (68) and 19th in goals per game (3.58).

 In the classroom, a pair of Midshipmen student-athletes were selected to the 2024 Academic All-Patriot League Team.
-Attacker Tori DiCarlo led the duo of academic achievers as the 2024 Patriot League Women's Lacrosse Scholar-Athlete of the Year.
-DiCarlo's selection as Scholar-Athlete of the Year is the second in Navy history and the first for the Midshipmen since Mary Ruttum ('10) earned the honor as a senior in 2010.
-DiCarlo was among the five Navy female student-athletes who garnered Academic All-District accolades for at-large sports from the College Sports Communicators (CSC).
+DiCarlo led the duo of academic achievers as the 2024 Patriot League Women's Lacrosse Scholar-Athlete of the Year.
+DiCarlo's selection as Scholar-Athlete of the Year was the second in Navy history and the first for the Midshipmen since Mary Ruttum ('10) earned the honor as a senior in 2010.
+Additionally, DiCarlo was among the five Navy female student-athletes who garnered Academic All-District accolades for at-large sports from the CSC.

 Pinzone came to the Naval Academy after spending a season at Cornell with the women’s lacrosse coaching staff as an assistant coach.
 She coached the offensive side of the ball, while also working with the Big Red draw control unit.
 During the 2023 season, the Big Red posted top 10 season marks in goals (193, ninth), draw controls (220, second) and free position goals (50, fourth).